-Overall, oil pulling is an inexpensive additional routine for oral health that has no known downsides (so long as it is done correctly using high quality oils) and could potentially have great benefits for your oral health, so why not give it a try?
+Overall, oil pulling is an inexpensive additional routine for oral health that has no known downsides (so long as it is done correctly using high-quality oils).
+Plus ut could potentially have great benefits for your oral health, so why not give it a try?

 Please check with a dentist if you suffer from any major dental problems or have metal fillings or crowns.